Frequently Asked Questions

 A tarot reading is simply a reading done to offering insight to the client on whatever situation or question that they posed.
 It can help the querant gain a new perspective on their circumstances, inform them of the energies and influences that are involved with their area of concern, and ease their mind by helping to shed light on aspects of the situation that may have been fuzzy previously.

 A magical consultation is a reading that is done on a particular circumstance, for the purposes of seeking advice on what spellwork would best be used to aid in the manifestation of a specific goal, or what magical remedy would create the desired change to the situation.
-A consultation will not only involve a tarot reading, but also includes the use of other oracles (such as geomancy), as well as provides detailed advice on spellwork that could be performed - either by the client themselves, or by the practitioner on behalf of the client if applicable - to begin directly effecting the situation at hand.
+A consultation will not only involve a tarot reading, but can also include the use of other oracles (such as geomancy), as well as provides detailed advice on spellwork that could be performed - either by the client themselves, or by the practitioner on behalf of the client if applicable - to begin directly effecting the situation at hand.

 Why do you limit follow-up correspondence for consultations to 1 exchange?